Library Audiovisual Items

 • Relative cost

-• Services offered to students with disabilities include viewing visual media with assistive technology, captioned or subtitled films, and media transcripts.
-On a case-by-case basis and at the request of Disability Services, a particular title may be captioned or transcribed.
+• Services offered to students with disabilities include viewing visual media with assistive technology, captioned or subtitled films and media transcripts.
+On a case-by-case basis and at the request of the Disability Support Services Office, a particular title may be captioned or transcribed.

-The Browsing Collection is comprised mainly of DVDs, audiobooks, and CDs, often donated through a “Friends of the Library” donation and titles no longer used in classroom instruction.
-This collection is supplemented by occasional purchases, when the budget allows, as suggested by faculty, staff, and students.
-The collection is available to community, staff, faculty, and students for one-week check out of music and films and three weeks for audiobooks.
-Items in this collection are designated “Public AV” in the catalog for the Southern Wake Campus Library.
+• The collection is available to community, staff, faculty and students for one-week check out of music and films and three weeks for audiobooks.
+Items in this collection are designated "Public AV" in the catalog for the Southern Wake Campus Library.
 Other campuses shelve all AV items together.

 Circulation rules may differ by type of user and type of material, with exceptions made depending on particular circumstances.
 Circulation rules by type of material are listed below, as well as services offered to faculty for securing access to items needed for classroom instruction.